Check out our Webinars -- with these virtual info sessions you can learn more about the Institutes and how to apply: ewh.org/webinars.

-EWH programs are not fully supervised.
+Participants in EWH programs are fully supported, but not directly supervised on a day-to-day basis.
 During the training period you will learn together as a group and with your assigned partner(s) in lab.
 During hospital placements it will only be you and a partner or two for the summer and you will be assisted periodically and when necessary by your On the Ground Coordinators (OTGCs) and Instructor.
 You will work, study, and travel with your partner.
 You will have contacts in the hospital where you work.
 However, these contacts are not supervisors.
 Depending on your hospital, you may be working closely with a technician (more likely in Nicaragua and Rwanda), but you may work mostly just with your partner.
 Once on site, you and your partner will be expected to be self-directed, to arrive at work each day on time, and to talk with the doctors and nurses to identify equipment which is not working.
 Using this information, you will have to prioritize your time to complete your primary responsibilities and help with the equipment.
 Of course, EWH staff in the country and in the USA are always available by phone and e-mail to help with problems if they arise.

 Will I get to pick my program partner?

 No, EWH will pair you with a partner.
 We use specific indicators from your application to create compatible, strong teams with complementary skills.

 Do I work in the hospital every day?